greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 >There is change but is change from figure to 'fig.' to suit journal style actually helpful/valuable?
 In my opinion it is not!

-**We recognize the limitation of our design choice and have mentioned using accepted author manuscripts as an alternative for future analyses.**
+**We recognize the limitation of our design choice and agree it would be interesting to compare journal-supplied vs author-supplied manuscripts in a future study.**

 > 14.) https://hypothes.is/a/-ixA_NLqEeuv6YviR-lI0A
 >